AlexCharlton/site-generator/README.md

 :other-content
 $(when (bound? some-content)
-   "Even though, some-content is bound, this will still never be printed, because some-content is set to nil"
+   "Even though some-content is bound, this will still
+    never be printed, because some-content is set to nil"
 ```